-What Can a Handyman Do in Williamson in Williamson County, Tennessee?
+What Can a Handyman Do Without a License in Williamson in Williamson County, Tennessee?

 In Tennessee, most “handyman” work can be done without a state contractor license as long as each project (labor + materials) stays under the state’s contractor licensing threshold; above that amount, a Tennessee contractor license is required.
 Separately, electrical, plumbing, HVAC, and gas work generally require properly licensed tradespeople and permits, even when the job cost is below the contractor-license threshold.
 In Williamson County (TN), you will also typically need a local business license (city and/or county depending on where you operate).